sandipsahoo2k2/my/articles/engineering/ds/union_find.md

 }
 ```

-Leetcode problem : https://leetcode.com/problems/accounts-merge/ is classic example where you can use this union find algorithm to solve.
+Leetcode problem : https://leetcode.com/problems/accounts-merge/ is a classic example where you can use this union find algorithm find the result.

-This is my solution :
+This is how to solve this problem :
 1. Initialise the parents map for each email to itself
 2. Update each emails parents to it's group head/ representative -> to it's first email
 3. Once you have the group head set properly, just create a uninon with a map<Stirng, List/TreeSet<String>>